Skip to content

 Example Usage

-This example creates a small Python project, asks the agent to add a function, then verifies the addition by running a quick check.
+This example creates a small Python project, asks the agent to add a function, and then inspects the agent's overlay to see the edit — while the file on disk stays untouched.

 result = await agent(ChatMessages(messages=[